Access Your Equity!

 - HELOC’s – Only borrow what you need!

-- No Closing costs on HELOCs* - No closing costs utilizes an Automated Valuation Model (AVM) to determine the value of the property.
-If the applicant requests an additional appraisal, the applicant will be responsible to pay for that service.
+- No Closing costs on HELOCs - No closing costs utilizes an Automated Valuation Model (AVM) to determine the value of the property.
+If an AVM is not available, not acceptable to the credit union, or if the applicant requests an additional appraisal, the applicant will be responsible to pay for that service.

 - HELOCs available up to $250,000